All Episodes

 It collected private data on elderly and gave it to people so they could exploit them.

-I mean, the Gupta's company took advantage of the elderly, gave the database away, and this is this is a firm that's flying to Clintons around on his jet and contributing $900,000 in other forms of travel.
+I mean, Gupta's company took advantage of the elderly, gave the database away, and this is a firm that's flying the Clintons around on his jet and contributing $900,000 in other forms of travel.

 Senator Clinton, who complained about corporate America's largesse and skyrocketing executive pay during campaign events on Wednesday, said she didn't believe that her message was undermined by her acceptance of the private flights.

-In line with Senate rules, then in effect, Clinton's campaign has said she reimbursed Gupta at the cost of a first-class flight, typically a significant discount off the difference.
+In line with Senate rules then in effect, Clinton's campaign has said she reimbursed Gupta at the cost of a first-class flight, typically a significant discount off the executive.

 I know these are Senate rules, but we need leadership here.

-She's worried about the largesse of American corporations, uh, and uh is out there just playing this class envy card.
+She's worried about the largesse of American corporations and is out there just playing this class envy card.

-Uh and she said, Well, they know those were the rules.
+And she said, well, those are the rules.

 You'll have to ask somebody else whether that's good policy.

-Uh Clinton struck several populous notes Wednesday in a speech at a union hall in a town hall appearance at a North Las Vegas Haskrule with large number of minority and low-income students.
+Clinton struck several populist notes Wednesday in a speech at a union hall and a town hall appearance at a North Las Vegas has scrupled with a large number of minority and low-income students.

 And then she made light of her own personal wealth.